 My Garlic Mashed Potatoes obsession started when I was just a young thing and I practically lived off of “whipped potatoes” as we adoringly called them.
 “Whipped Potatoes with Sauce” was one of my favorite meals and one of my mom’s go-to dinners.
 Saute some bite size chicken, toss it in a creamy sauce with veggies and serve it over potatoes.
 My fav.

-How to Make Perfect Mashed Potatoes
+How to make Garlic Mashed Potatoes

 MAKE AHEAD TIP!
 You can do all of your potato peeling a day ahead of time as long as you keep them in a bowl/pot filled with water in the refrigerator to keep them from browning.
 This makes whipping these babies up extra fast!

 Step 2 – Boil Potatoes: Next, you add your potatoes to cold water in a large skillet and add salt (NEVER start with hot water).
 By bringing the potatoes to a boil with the water, they cook more evenly and you aren’t left with overcooked mushy outsides and under cooked insides, but instead achieve the perfect melt in your mouth consistency.